AdhavanHero/Machine_Learning_Projects/Loan_Default_Prediction/README.md

 ## How to Run
 1. Clone the repository.
-2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Open the Jupyter Notebook: `jupyter notebook "Loan Default Prediction (3).ipynb"`.
+2. Open the Jupyter Notebook: `jupyter notebook "Loan Default Prediction.ipynb"`.
-4. Ensure the `Loan_default.csv` file is in the correct path referenced in the notebook.
+3. Ensure the `Loan_default.csv` file is in the correct path referenced in the notebook.